 RPOs & RTOs: Lowering the Cost of Recovery

 Recovery Point Objectives (RPOs) and Recovery Time Objectives (RTOs) are the foundation of any disaster recovery plan.
 More so, they are the foundation of maintaining ‘always on’ critical business operations and customer experiences.
-These metrics help a business understand the very real costs of data disruption—and the consequential cost to recover from an outage.
+These disaster recovery metrics help a business understand the very real costs of data disruption—and the consequential cost to recover from an outage.
 Becoming IT resilient means adapting your organization’s disaster recovery strategy to keep these objective times as low as possible.
 Luckily, lowering RPOs and RTOs to within a few seconds is not only possible, but simple, with Zerto.
 Yet, many backup and recovery solutions still leave gaps in time and data integrity.

 Lost Data vs. Lost Time